jupyterlab/jupyter-ai/docs/source/contributors/index.md

 You can develop Jupyter AI on any system that can run a supported Python version up to and including 3.10, including recent Windows, macOS, and Linux versions.
 Python 3.11 is **not supported** due to incompatibility with the [ray](https://pypi.org/project/ray/) library that we use.
+If you are using an Apple Silicon-based Mac (M1, M1 Pro, M2, etc.), and you see an error when using Python 3.10, try installing version 3.9 instead.

 If you use `conda`, you can install Python 3.10 in your environment by running: